tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This document describes a YANG data model for Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
 The data model is divided into two YANG modules.
-The module 'ietf-te.yang' includes data that is generic and device-independent, while the module 'ietf-te-device.yang' includes data that is device-specific.
+The module 'ietf-te' includes data that is generic and device-independent, while the module 'ietf-te-device' includes data that is device-specific.

 The document describes a high-level relationship between the modules defined in this document, as well as other external protocol YANG modules.
 The TE generic YANG data model does not include any data specific to a signaling protocol.
-It is expected other data plane technology model(s) will augment the TE generic YANG data model.
+It is expected other data plane technology models will augment the TE generic YANG data model.

 Also, it is expected other YANG modules that model TE signaling protocols,